sebranchett/ecs-jupyterhub-pluto-python/single_user_docker/README.md

 http://localhost:8888/?token=<long token hash>
 ```

+If you want to test your image from a JupyterHub on your laptop, [this is a good resource](https://github.com/jupyterhub/dockerspawner/tree/main/examples/simple).
+Note that if you are using a Windows laptop, you will need an extra slash (`/`) before the socket:

+`docker run --rm -it -v `***`/`***`/var/run/docker.sock:/var/run/docker.sock --net jupyterhub --name jupyterhub -p8000:8000 hub`

+## Uploading the image
 Once you are happy with the Docker image, you can upload it to AWS ECR in the same way as for the JupyterHub Docker image:

 First make sure you are logged into you AWS account.